Analysis | For the second year in a row, Biden gambles on the pandemic moving to the background

 The administration “is plotting a new phase of the pandemic response aimed at containing the coronavirus and conditioning Americans to live with it,” Adam Cancryn reports.
 “Biden and his top health officials have already begun hinting at an impending ‘new normal,’ in a conscious messaging shift meant to get people comfortable with a scenario where the virus remains widespread yet at more manageable levels.”

-In other words, achieve the desired policy outcome of getting the country past the pandemic not by stamping out the virus but by treating it as though it has been.
+In other words, achieve the desired policy outcome of getting the country past the pandemic not by stamping out the virus, but by treating it as though it has been.

 There appear to be three overlapping rationales for this position.

-The first is the hope that perhaps the combination of vaccination and massive infections from omicron will provide enough protection to achieve something like herd immunity.
+The first is the hope that perhaps the combination of vaccination and massive infections from the omicron variant will provide enough protection to achieve something like herd immunity.
 (One former Biden aide sees Florida in a few months as a test of this theory.)

 The second is that Biden, like Colorado Gov. Jared Polis (D) before him, is recognizing that he’s simply not going to get resistant Americans to get vaccinated if they don’t want to.
 His more forceful effort to change the tide in that regard, the implementation of a vax-or-test mandate, was hobbled in the courts.
 So Biden doesn’t have much choice but to accept that a lot of Americans sit in an anti-vaccination, anti-mask camp and will remain at risk of catching and spreading the virus.